-During a crisis event, the Communications Manager is the Public Information Officer (PIO) and sole point of contact for the media.
+During a crisis event, as defined in the City of Hudson Emergency Operations Plan, the Communications Manager is the Public Information Officer (PIO) and sole point of contact for the media.
 If a significant incident occurs, the Communications Manager should be contacted immediately, regardless of the hour.
-The Communications Manager will notify the City Manager, Assistant City Managers and City Council as necessary.
-If the Communications Manager is not available, the City Manager or the City Manager's designee will coordinate communications, conduct interviews and notify City Council and other key individuals as necessary.
+The Communications Manager will notify the City Manager, Assistant City Managers, and City Council and the Mayor as necessary.
+If the Communications Manager is not available, the City Manager or the City Manager's designee will coordinate communications, conduct interviews, and notify City Council, the Mayor, and other key individuals as necessary.